In an article from Metro Parent, Dr. Elizabeth spoke about how using too much toothpaste can affect kids and their teeth.

 What does that mean for children’s dental health?

-Fluoride is great and effective in fighting and preventing tooth decay, but too much exposure can augment teeth still developing below the gum line.
+Fluoride is great and effective in fighting and preventing tooth decay, but too much exposure can affect teeth still developing below the gum line.
 Damages include lines and streaks, discoloration, and even dental fluorosis – a condition where the tooth enamel forms incorrectly and displays a pitted appearance.

 What parents should be watchful about